 Moccasin Trails’ six-hour Ancestral Path Experience, offered May through October, allows guests to learn about the traditional and medicinal use of native plants from an Indigenous knowledge keeper.
 You'll explore the natural environment in Westbank First Nation, gaining a deeper understanding and appreciation for the land.
 Following the outdoor portion of the tour, you’ll visit Sncewips Heritage Museum, Kekuli Café, and Indigenous World Winery, all unique Indigenous offerings to add to your experience.
 The tour is $175 for adults and $105 for children (6-12 years), including transportation, museum admission, and lunch.

 For those on a budget, there are plenty of opportunities to connect with nature at no cost.
 Kelowna offers some of the best urban birding experiences in BC, all of which are easily accessible.
 Fall also means spawning season for Kokanee salmon.
 Mission Creek Regional Park is the best spot to catch the fish in late September and early October, as they finish their long journey—seeing the beauty of the Kokanee in their natural habitat is definitely worth the visit.
 There is also an option to book a park interpreter for a private program.
-The one-hour program is $40 and can accommodate groups of up to 30 people for in-person or online delivery, meaning you can see the salmon even if you're not able to make it to Kelowna this fall.
+The one-hour program is $40 and can accommodate groups of up to 30 people in person.
+Want to view the salmon spawn and get active at the same time?
+With Lakeside Eco-Sports you can go on a salmon spawning adventure via e-bikes with their audio-guided tour.
+This tour takes you around Kelowna and along Mission Creek where you will stop at viewing points and listen to the audio guide.

 Move Your Body

 Nothing says wellness like being active and moving your body.
 Get your blood pumping while you marvel at the spectacular Okanagan Valley views on one of Noble Adventures’ guided hiking tours, which run May through September/October.
 Spend the day (or several) exploring beginner, intermediate, or advanced hikes that range from 4 to 9 hours in length, depending on the trail.
-The guided hikes, which range in price from $109 to $149 per person (plus tax), include transportation, a packed lunch featuring local cuisine, as well as drinks and snacks.
+The guided hikes, which start from $119 per person, include transportation, a packed lunch featuring local cuisine, as well as drinks and snacks.
 Noble Adventures can also help you plan the perfect outdoor adventure for your private or corporate group.

 There are also plenty of hiking trails and biking trails for people of all abilities that can be explored free of charge—the Okanagan Rail Trail is one not-to-miss with flat trails and stunning fall views.
 The longest completed section of the trail runs from Lake Country to Vernon, alongside Wood Lake and Kalamalka Lake.
 For those needing bike rentals, Pedego Oyama is conveniently located between the two lakes, just steps from the trail.
 You can also pick up some fresh local fruit or produce for your journey from neighbouring Gatzke's Farm Market.
 There are also a number of other bike rental options within the city if you're interested in biking the Kelowna portion of the trail.